Suhas-Venkatesan/NBAStatVisualization/README.md

 * Some features that could be added in the future are supplementary charts with hexbins for shot locations and a small statistics bar to the left of the chart that shows some relevant stats (without making it look too complicated)

+# Data
+All data was retrieved from stats.nba.com using endpoints from the nba-api